 You also are limited to crossover drive with the belt.
 It will not work with single-side drive or a kidback.

 The usual setup for a tandem synch chain has the two cyclists pedaling in exact synchronization, to when the captain's right pedal is straight up the stoker's right pedal will also be straight up.
 This is called "in phase."

 If the cranks are at different angles from one another, they are described as "out of phase" sometimes with an angular measurement.
 For instance, if the captain's right pedal is at the top of the stroke while the stoker's right pedal is at the bottom of the stroke, that would be 180 degrees out of phase.
 (Nobody uses 180 degrees out of phase, it just makes the bike handle weird with no benefit.)

 If the captain's cranks are horizontal when the stoker's cranks are vertical, that would be 90 degrees out of phase.

 A minority of tandemists prefer "out of phase" setups, usually 90 degrees, with the captain's cranks 90 degrees forward of the stoker's.
 The advantage touted for this system is that it smooths out the power curve so that one of the riders is able to exert full force on one of the pedals at all times.
 Some folks believe this offers benefits in climbing, but I don't know of any evidence to support that theory.

-90 degrees out-of-phase setups also reduce maximum stresses on the frame and drivetrain, so parts mighg last a bit longer this way.
+90 degrees out-of-phase setups also reduce maximum stresses on the frame and drivetrain, so parts might last a bit longer this way.

-There are a couple of serious drawbacks to this system:
+There are some serious drawbacks to this system: